raeufroushangar/blood_source_classifier/README.md

 # Description:

 Traning and validating logistic regression model to classify sample blood source (bone marrow vs. peripheral blood) of 2,024 aml patients from gene expression data (2,761 expression arrays) in scikit-learn.
 Model has 96.94 (+/- 0.20) traning/validation accuracy.
-The data, code, and supplementary materials can all be found here
+The data, code, and supplementary materials can all be found here.

 **Confusion Matrix:**